About Hilary Giovale,

-In December 2006, I graduated from Northern Arizona University with a Masters degree in Liberal Studies.
-For my thesis, I did qualitative research with young women and Tribal bellydance.
-My study showed that women correlate Tribal dance with higher confidence, self-esteem, happiness, and better body image.
+In 2006, I graduated from Northern Arizona University with a Masters degree in Sustainability.
+My thesis focused on qualitative research with undergraduate women and Tribal Style Bellydance.
+This project showed that women correlate this dance with higher confidence, self-esteem, happiness, and better body image.

 This academic research and writing inspired ongoing explorations: How can Tribal Style Bellydance can be used as a force for tranformation, healing and empowerment?
 How can it cross-pollinate other social, spiritual, and environmental movements to increase their potency?

 My dance training began with ballet throughout childhood and continues with various forms of dance in adulthood.
 In 2007, I earned a teaching certification with Gypsy Caravan in Portland, Oregon.
 I completed Teacher Training 2 in 2008 and Teacher Training 3 in 2010.
 During the years of 2007-2013 I was certified in Collective Soul 1-6 with Gypsy Caravan.
 I danced with Gypsy Caravan Dance Company International, a group of dancers from around the world from 2011-2013.
 In 2013 I was certified as a Master Teacher with Gypsy Caravan Dance Company International.